zio/zio/docs/datatypes/contextual/index.md

 ### Defining Polymorphic Services in ZIO

-As we discussed [here](zenvironment.md) the `ZEnvironment`, which is the underlying data type used by `ZLayer`, is backed by a type-level mapping from types of services to implementations of those services.
+As we discussed [here](zenvironment.md), the `ZEnvironment`, which is the underlying data type used by `ZLayer`, is backed by a type-level mapping from types of services to implementations of those services.
 This functionality is backed by `izumi.reflect.Tag`, which captures a type as a value.

 We just need to know what is the type of service when we put it in the `ZEnvironment` because `ZEnvironment` is essentially a map from _service types (interfaces)_ to _implementation of those interfaces_.
-To implement the map the `ZEnvironment` needs a type tag for the new service, and also needs a way to remove the old service from the type level map.
+To implement the map, the `ZEnvironment` needs a type tag for the new service, and also needs a way to remove the old service from the type level map.
 So we should have service type information at the runtime.

 We can think of `Tag[A]` as like a `TypeTag[A]` or `ClassTag[A]` from the Scala standard library but available on a cross-version and cross-platform basis.
 Basically, it carries information about a certain type into runtime that was available at compile time.
 Methods that construct `ZEnvironment` values generally require a tag for the value being included in the “bundle of services”.